 “She’s the one who helped us investigate these past days,” The man explained.

 Yvonne finally stepped out of the van.
-She was wearing the same black coat as his.
+She was wearing the same black coat like his.
 Just the female version of it.
-And she was also wearing a wool white hat to cover part of her hair.
+And she was also wearing a white wool hat to cover part of her hair.
 Wallace studied her as she approached them, wondering what she was up to.

 “It doesn’t matter if you believe me or not,” Yvonne said.
 “It doesn’t matter anymore.
 Maybe you can think of it as my wanting to split the money with him by providing my assistant in the whole thing.”
 Then she left.

 “All of the information she got was from spying on Sylvie and…” The man continued.
 “We needed her help with collecting information.
 Then we captured all of those clips ourselves.”